markeyser/cookiecutter-collabora/docs/how-to-guides/cofig-files.md

 This document provides guidelines on how to use configuration files to avoid hardcoding values in your codebase.
 It serves as an introduction to best practices for creating and managing YAML configuration files in your project.

+!!! note
-This introduction explains what should be included in configuration files and what should be stored in the `.env` file.
+    This introduction also explains what should be included in configuration files and what should be stored in the `.env` file.

 ## Benefits of Using Configuration Files